penelopeysm/penelopeysm.github.io/src/content/posts/2024-09-17-mcmc4/index.md

 Essentially, what we need is a structure that holds information about the names of the variables as well as their distributions.
 We will look at this in the next post.

+## Code

+As always, the full code from this post is [on GitHub](https://github.com/penelopeysm/penelopeysm.github.io/blob/main/src/content/posts/2024-09-17-mcmc4/mh_turing.jl).

 [^derivatives]: If your sampler makes use of gradients or Hessians, then there are also other methods to implement, but this is the minimal interface.